pepes97/LifeHacks/TODO-app/README.md

 ## Example of the Application Dashboard

-We show two different modes, day and night.
+I show two different modes of the app, day and night.

 ### Light mode